hoepeyemi/coxy/frontend/COXY_BRAND_COLORS_GUIDE.md

 ### **✅ Do:**

-- Use `iris-primary` for main brand elements and CTAs
+- Use `coxy-primary` for main brand elements and CTAs
-- Use `iris-secondary` for secondary actions and accents
+- Use `coxy-secondary` for secondary actions and accents
-- Use `iris-accent` for special highlights and important elements
+- Use `coxy-accent` for special highlights and important elements
-- Use `iris-light` for subtle backgrounds and soft elements
+- Use `coxy-light` for subtle backgrounds and soft elements
-- Use `iris-dark` for high-contrast text and important information
+- Use `coxy-dark` for high-contrast text and important information
 - Combine colors thoughtfully for visual hierarchy
-- Use opacity variations (e.g., `iris-primary/20`) for subtle effects
+- Use opacity variations (e.g., `coxy-primary/20`) for subtle effects

 ### **❌ Don't:**

-- Mix iris colors with the old `#F8D12E` yellow color
+- Mix coxy colors with the old `#F8D12E` yellow color
-- Use too many different iris colors in one component
+- Use too many different coxy colors in one component
 - Use low contrast combinations (e.g., light text on light backgrounds)
 - Overuse the accent color - reserve it for special emphasis